Blog

 Footnote [41] — Ibid.

-Footnote [42] — “The ocean floor, especially that of the abyss, which represents an immense surface, is the main driver of the global carbon cycle.
-It is he who balances our climate on a time scale of about 100,000 years.
-In addition, there is a 2nd cycle that the exploitation of [polymetallic] nodules is also likely to disturb, which is that of oxygen.
-Marine sediments regulate oxygen levels, and this is a cycle lasting more than two million years.”, Matthias Haeckel, researcher at the GEOMAR Helmholtz Center for Ocean Research, interview published in the documentary The rush to the Pacific seabed.
+Footnote [42] — “The ocean floor, especially the abyssal plains, which represent a vast surface area, is the primary driver of the global carbon cycle.
+It regulates our climate on a timescale of about 100,000 years.
+In addition, there is a second cycle that the exploitation of [polymetallic] nodules also risks disrupting—the oxygen cycle.
+Marine sediments regulate oxygen levels, and this involves a cycle spanning over two million years.”

 Footnote [44] — https://greenwashingeconomy.com/au-nom-de-ecologie-enfer-sur-terre/